component/reactive/Readme.md

 Destroy the reactive instance.
 This will remove all event listeners on the instance as well as remove the element from the dom.

-Fires a `destoryed` event upon completion.
+Fires a `destroyed` event upon completion.

 ## Adapters